Hanumakumar123/Mini-Project-AppliedSDLC/1_Requirements/Readme.md

 LR04  | Candidate can see his/her details  | Implemented
-LR05  | User can't see details of voters   | Implemented LR06  | We can keep the deatils privacy    | Future
+LR05  | User can't see details of voters   | Implemented LR06  | We can keep the deatils privacy    | Future LR07  | reading data by seareching the their name or by their Mobile number oe with address |Implemented